ukhsa-collaboration/ntbs_Beta/ntbs-service/README.md

 We are using the [xunit](https://xunit.net/) framework for testing.
 To run unit/integration tests, cd into the ntbs-service-unit-tests/ntbs-integration-tests project and run `dotnet test`.

+Before first running ui tests locally (the below steps are powershell specific, trivial changes are required for bash):

+ - Make sure you have a local install of java (doesn't have to be jdk)
-Before first running ui tests locally, cd into the ntbs-ui-tests directory and run `npm ci` to get the selenium-standalone dependency, followed by `.\node_modules\.bin\selenium-standalone install` to install selenium-standalone.
+ - cd into the ntbs-ui-tests directory
+ - run `npm ci` to get the   selenium-standalone dependency
+ - run   `.\node_modules\.bin\selenium-standalone install` to install  selenium-standalone - Flip slashes for bash

-To run ui tests, run the script `.\test.ps1`
+To run ui tests, run the script `.\test.ps1` - If you don't have bash configured to be able to run powershell, `.\test.sh` is a good alternative.
 To see the browser window when running them comment out the appropriate line in DriverSetup.

 ## Database migrations